What are the symptoms and stages of COPD?

 Stage One COPD Symptoms

 In the beginning, mild COPD may present obvious symptoms.
 People often dismiss a cough or fatigue as a side effect of smoking or advancing age.
-In the early stage of the disease, your lungs are still functioning at or above 80 percent of normal lung capacity.
+In the early stage of the disease, your lungs are still functioning at or above 80% of normal lung capacity.

 Stage Two COPD Symptoms